That number is up from 21 last July. New York City’s waitlist alone has surged to over 17,000 — a tenfold increase in less than a year.

 The decades-old program, which is funded mostly by the federal and state governments, was originally intended to help welfare recipients afford child care so they could enter the workforce.
 But as the cost of child care has skyrocketed, eligibility and demand have expanded, and state funds haven’t kept pace.

 The new data makes clear that the funding shortfall at the center of last year’s budget negotiations, which New York Focus first reported, has only worsened.
-Sixteen counties’ voucher applications have remained closed since at least July, when the state Office of Children and Family Services first started publishing the data.
+Voucher enrollment in sixteen counties has remained closed since at least July, when the state Office of Children and Family Services first started publishing the data.

 All counties have maintained enrollment for families who are required to receive it under state law, including those who receive other forms of cash assistance, though some county officials have warned those funds are running low, too.